raybogman/raybogman.github.io/_posts/2019-10-20-magento-pwa-studio-production-setup.md

 author: Ray Bogman
 ---

 It's have been some time since my last blog or any writing at all.
 My latest work dates back to the [**Magento 2 Cookbook**](https://raybogman.com/magento-2-cookbook) published in 2016.
-I myself are a big fan of small tutorials or recipes style blogs and could not resist to created a new one on **Magento's PWA Studio**.
-And the main reason for this was while search on the internet I could not find any good stuff on this yet.
-So I like to share an approach which did the trick for me.
+I am a big fan of small tutorials or recipes style blogs and could not resist creating a new one on **Magento's PWA Studio**.
+And the main reason for this was while a search on the internet I could not find any good stuff on this yet.
+So I like to share an approach that did the trick for me.
 Time will tell if this is the correct approach.
-So please be aware where running this on a production site.
+So please be aware were running this on a production site.
 It works great for a demo or any kind of testing.

-All thought there are many routes to Rome I am picking the highroad on this one.
+All thought there are many routes to Rome I am picking the high road on this one.
 Easy setup using a clean Ubuntu 16.04 including Nginx as a **reverse proxy** for SSL termination.
-I am aware using **docker**, but for this case I needed to use Nginx for multiple ports on the background and not only serving **PWA Studio**.
-And I didn't want to built a very complex **docker-compose** script to serve multiple vhost.
+I am aware of using **docker**, but for this case, I needed to use Nginx for multiple ports on the background and not only serving **PWA Studio**.
+And I didn't want to build a very complex **docker-compose** script to serve multiple vhost.
 Using this approach I could create multiple Nginx vhost and connect them to many ports and multiple single docker apps running on the background.

-So please follow me on a journey to run Magento's PWA Studio on a production like setup.
+So please follow me on a journey to run Magento's PWA Studio on a production-like setup.

 ### Install the essentials
 Please run the following command from the shell on a clean setup.